virginiaequitycenter/va-evictions/README.md

   - Removing leading and trailing spaces in names
   - Converting dashes and forward slashes to single spaces
   - Eliminating the following characters: . ; ( ) [ ] { } # : _
-  - Removing commas trailing at the ends of names
+  - Removing trailing commas at the ends of names
-  - Converting @ signs and ampersands to "at" and "and" (and ensuring that spaces are present around those strings)
+  - Converting "@"" signs and ampersands ("&") to "at" and "and" (and ensuring that spaces surround those strings)
-  - Converting all instances of greater than one space ("   ") to single spaces (" ")
+  - Converting all instances of more than one space ("   ") to single spaces (" ")
   - (At the extreme, the name-standardization process means that both ` _MAGNOLIA-&-FIR_ #COMPANY#     L.L.C.,` and `{MAGNOLIA} /AND/ (F)(I)(R) [COMPANY]...
 LLC, ` can be identified as the same name.)